Looking for fun things to do in Sayulita? Keep on reading for all you must do, see, and eat in Mexico’s chillest, most colorful surf town!

 Wander Through the Colorful Streets

-One of my favorite things to do in Sayulita was to wander through its vibrant, colorful streets.
+One thing I loved doing in Sayulita was to wander through its vibrant, colorful streets.
 Sayulita may be a small town, but its streets are full of eye candy, with something to discover around every corner.

 Sayulita was named one of Mexico’s 120 Pueblo Magicos (or magical towns), which are designated by the country’s tourism board to promote the country’s unique cultural heritage and history.
 Just strolling through the streets here, it’s easy to see why – Sayulita’s streets are definitely full of magic!